nghorbani/cuvis.ai.examples/EfficientAD/README.md

-# Simple anomaly detection example
+# Multispectral Anomaly detection example

 ## Introduction

-In this example, an anomaly detection model is trained outside cuvis.ai and inference is done using cuvis.ai.
+In this example, an anomaly detection model is trained and infered on multispectral images using cuvis.ai.
-Since cuvis.ai was not yet ready to train models with, it had to be done separately.

 ## The dataset